darkprior/QPO-detection/README.md

 The light curve we use is shown here:
 ![Light curve](./lcall.png)

 Since it is not clear, whether (or if) there are any QPO, we need to further process the light curve.
 Our approach includes the creation of periodograms and subsequently a power density spectrum.
-After undergoing the latter, we get a more clear image of our QPOs.The QPOs we want to detect is depicted on the power density spectra here:
+After undergoing the latter, we get a more clear image of our QPOs.
+The QPO we want to detect is depicted on the power density spectra here:
 ![QPO-w/confidence](./QPOwconfidence.jpg)